dfsp-spirit/anonsurfer/README.md

 ### How metadata dropping works

+*Note*: Metadata dropping is implemented in a way that does **not** require the script to know the ID it should replace.
+I.e., it does not simply replace all occurences of the ID (which may be a very bad idea if the ID is a string that occurs elsewhere in a file), but it uses knowledge on the FreeSurfer v6 output structure and file formats to change places in the files that contain ID strings.

 Metadata and dropping method by file format, for the directories `mri`, `surf`, `stats`, `label`:

 * mgh/mgz files (contains 3 or 4-dimensional brain volumes or 1D morph data):